-The term "retention system" is defined as a storage area designed to store a defined quantity of runoff, allowing it to percolate through permeable soils into the shallow groundwater aquifer.
+The term "retention system" is defined as a storage area designed to store a defined quantity of runoff, allowing it to percolate through permeable soils into the shallow ground water aquifer.
 Stormwater retention works best using a variety of retention systems throughout the project site.

 Soil permeability and water table conditions must be such that the retention system can percolate the desired runoff volume within a specified time following a storm event.
 After drawdown has been completed, the basin does not hold any water, thus the system is normally "dry."
 Unlike detention basins, the treatment volume for retention systems is not discharged to surface waters.
 Retention systems provide excellent removal of stormwater pollutants.
 Substantial amounts of suspended solids, oxygen demanding materials, heavy metals, bacteria, some varieties of pesticides and nutrients such as phosphorus are removed as runoff percolates through the vegetation and soil profile.
-Besides pollution control, retention systems can be utilized to promote the recharge of groundwater to prevent saltwater intrusion in coastal areas or to maintain groundwater levels in aquifer recharge areas.
+Besides pollution control, retention systems can be utilized to promote the recharge of ground water to prevent saltwater intrusion in coastal areas or to maintain groundwater levels in aquifer recharge areas.
 Retention systems can also be used to help meet the runoff volume criteria for systems that discharge to closed basins or land-locked lakes.

-Retention ponds shall comply with all applicable requirements of Parts II, III, and IV of this Volume, and Applicant's Handbook Volume I. The bottom of retention ponds are not required to be flat.
-The lowest elevation of the bottom of retention ponds shall be no less than one foot above the SHGWT.
-The retention pond shall have a minimum freeboard of one foot above the maximum stage in order to function properly during storms greater than the design storm.
+Retention ponds shall comply with all applicable requirements of Part II, III, and IV of this volume.
+The bottom of retention ponds are not required to be flat.
+The lowest elevation of the bottom of retention ponds shall be no less than 1 foot above the SHGWT.
+The retention pond shall have a freeboard of 1 foot above the maximum stage in order to function properly during storms greater than the design storm.
 Retention ponds shall be equipped with an emergency discharge system designed to pass runoff resulting from storm events larger than the design storm.
 Overflow structures shall be designed such that the top of the structure is below the top of the pond and above the maximum stage.
-Retention ponds with berms greater than five feet from the top of the berm to the lowest natural ground elevation shall comply with Section 5.8 of this Volume.
+Retention ponds with berms greater than 5 feet from the top of the berm to the lowest natural ground elevation shall comply with Section 5.8 of this Volume.
 The retention basin shall be stabilized with pervious material or permanent vegetative cover.
-The system shall not cause adverse secondary impacts to adjacent wetlands or other surface waters.
+The system cannot cause adverse secondary impacts to adjacent wetlands or other surface waters.
 The flow path of water from the inlets to the outlet should be maximized to ensure treatment.
 If short flow paths are unavoidable, the effective flow path can be increased by adding diversion barriers such as islands, peninsulas, or baffles to the pond.
-Inlet and outlet structures shall be designed to dissipate the energy of water entering and exiting the pond.
+Inlet structures shall be designed to dissipate the energy of water entering the pond.

-5.2 Dry Detention Pond Design Criteria and Guidelines
+5.2 Dry Detention Ponds Design Criteria and Guidelines